joshchew24/notes/FNH 330/Fermentation.md

 		- good for underripe grapes to prevent extracting underripe tannins
 	- can last several days to 2 weeks
 		- faster than white wine because of higher temps
+	- low risk of oxidation, because so much CO$_2$ is evolved
 ### Cap Management
 - CO$_2$ bubbles catch and float skins to surface, forming a "cap"
 	- ![[Pasted image 20250308174645.png]]